Fresno State vs. San Jose State NCAA Football Odds, Plays and Insights | November 25, 2021

 San Jose State Stats and Trends

-- The Spartans have covered the spread twice this season when underdogs by 7.5 points or more (in three chances).
+- The Spartans have been underdogs by 7.5 points or more three times this season and have covered the spread twice.

-- San Jose State's games this season have gone over the total in six out of 11 opportunities (54.5%).
+- San Jose State's games this season have eclipsed the over/under six times in 11 opportunities (54.5%).

-- The Spartans average 21.0 points per game, comparable to the 21.3 the Bulldogs surrender.

-- San Jose State is 4-1 against the spread and 4-1 overall when the team puts up more than 21.3 points.
+- When San Jose State puts up more than 21.3 points, it is 4-1 against the spread and 4-1 overall.

-- San Jose State is 5-2 against the spread and 4-3 overall when the team amasses more than 344.3 yards.
+- In games that San Jose State amasses over 344.3 yards, the team is 5-2 against the spread and 4-3 overall.

 - This year the Spartans have turned the ball over 21 times, one more than the Bulldogs' takeaways (20).